-- PS5.3.1 With the School Board's consent, establish minimum standards and criteria for school sites which shall be incorporated into a school siting ordinance. - PS5.3.2 The school siting ordinance shall establish procedures for the review and coordination of plans for school sites.
-(Added 6/08, Ord.
-08/11) - PS5.3.3 For sites not meeting minimum standards and criteria, develop an expedited review process for review and approval of public educational facilities. - PS5.3.4 Coordinate the timing of infrastructure improvements to be in place when new school facilities are constructed. - PS5.3.5 Where central water and sewer service is not available to a public school site, a temporary on-site water and sewer system may be approved consistent with Potable Water Policy PW1.2.8 and Wastewater Policy WW1.2.9, provided that connection to public supply shall be required when utilities are available to the site.
-Schools located in a Rural Settlement shall also be subject to FLU8.7.8.
-(Amended 11/17, Ord.
-2017-19) - PS5.3.6 Applications for Future Land Use Map amendments, rezonings, conditional use/special exceptions and site plans for schools shall be given priority status.
-OCPS shall not be required to pay application fees or impact fees for the development of public school facilities, provided, however, OCPS shall not be exempt from payment of capital connection fees for water and wastewater.
+- PS5.3.4 Orange County shall Coordinate the timing of infrastructure improvements to be in place when new school facilities are constructed. - PS5.3.5 Where central water and sewer service is not available to a public school site, a temporary on-site water and sewer system may be approved consistent with Potable Water Policy PW1.2.8 and Wastewater Policy WW1.2.9, provided that connection to public supply shall be required when utilities are available to the site.
+Schools located in a Rural Settlement shall also be subject to FLU8.7.8. (amendedAmended 11/17, Ord.
+17-19) - PS5.3.6 Applications for Future Land Use Map amendments, rezonings, variances, conditional use/special exceptions, and site plans for schools shall be given priority status.
+Orange County Public Schools (OCPS) shall not be required to pay application fees or impact fees for the development of public school facilities, provided, however, OCPS shall not be exempt from payment of capital connection fees for water and wastewater.
 (Added 6/08, Ord.
 08/11)